 Programs must operate a minimum of 10 hours per week.
-It is recommended that programs operate a minimum of 4 days per week for 25 weeks per year.
+It is recommended that programs operate a minimum of 4 days per week for a minimum of 30 weeks per year.
 The most successful programs operate 12 hours or more each week.
 Research suggests that more time spent engaged in sustained learning activities yields greater benefits.
 In addition to programming during the regular school year, programs are required to provide summer programming.